MM58-crypto/CSBytes/README.md

 # CSBytes: Cheat Sheet Generator

 CSBytes is designed to generate cheat sheets based on user preferences and selections, whether it's for a programming language or a particular computer science topic.
+Powered by the advanced Gemini API, CSBytes delivers concise and tailored cheat sheets that users can easily download as PDF files.
+The application provides a user-friendly interface for seamless navigation and efficient cheat sheet generation.

 ## Features
 - Genre-Based Suggestions: Users can select specific programming languages or CS topics.